tusharabhishek/mandala-python/README.md

 ```bash
 source .venv/bin/activate
 ```
 Actually, there is no strict need to activate the virtual environment.
-Just make sure that `python` and `pip` are run by providing the full path to the interpreters located in the `.venv` directory.
+Just make sure that `python` is run by providing the full path to the interpreter located in the `.venv` directory.

 4. Install the dependencies by running the following command.